fabric-testbed/Authz/policies/README.md

 1. Project Member can modify or delete any sliver created by them in any project slice.
 Modify operations are subject to federation- and aggregate-level resource constraints.
 1. Project Owner can modify or delete any sliver belonging to a slice created within their project.
 Modify operations are subject to federation- and aggregate-level resource constraints.
 1. Facility Operator is also a Project Member for any project (can create/delete slices and slivers) subject to project resource constraints.

+The project management policies above are embedded in the [ProjectRegistry](https://github.com/fabric-testbed/project-registry) and CI Logon logic and are only included in this list for completeness.
+On the other hand policies related to resource provisioning are described using XACML 3.0 and embedded with PDPs attached to individual actors - Orchestrator, Broker and Aggregate Managers.
+Examples of their implementations can be found below.

 ## Attributes